terser/terser/README.md

                                 "@preserve".
 You can optionally pass one of the following arguments to this flag:
                                 - "all" to keep all comments
+                                - `false` to omit comments in the output
                                 - a valid JS RegExp like `/foo/` or `/^!/` to keep only matching comments.
                                 Note that currently not *all* comments can be